opencog/TinyCog/README.md

 ### Act

+For Hanson Robotic's Professor Einstein robot, the [cmd_einstein.scm](act/cmd_einstein.scm) file contains the code necessary to command it.
 The robot should also act as well as sense.
 It must speak and move around.
 The speech synthesis utilizes festival.
 The code is in [act/audio](act/audio).
 Movement was intended to be with SPI communication with the hardware but